Diwan al-Amn

-Diwan al-Amn (Arabic: ديوان الأمن) is the intelligence and security apparatus of the Islamic State, also known as ISIS or ISIL.
-The term Diwan al-Amn can be translated as the Security Bureau or Security Office.
+Diwan al-Amn (Arabic: ديوان الأمن, “Security Bureau” or “Office of Security”) is the intelligence and security apparatus of the Islamic State.
 The organization operates within the framework of the Islamic State's administrative structure, with the goal of maintaining internal security and suppressing dissent.

 History and background

 The Islamic State group emerged in 2006 from the remnants of Al-Qaeda in Iraq.
-The group's leader, Abu Bakr al-Baghdadi, declared the establishment of a caliphate, or Islamic state, in parts of Iraq and Syria under the group's control.
+In 2014, the group's leader, Abu Bakr al-Baghdadi, declared the establishment of a caliphate, or Islamic state, in parts of Iraq and Syria under the group's control.
 Diwan al-Amn was established to consolidate control over the territories the group had seized and maintain security within them.

 Organization

 Diwan al-Amn is led by an Emir who reports directly to the Islamic State's overall leader, currently believed to be Abu Hafs al-Hashimi al-Qurashi.
 The director oversees several branches responsible for different aspects of security, including intelligence gathering, counterintelligence, surveillance, and investigations.

-The organization has a centralized structure, with its headquarters located in the Islamic State's de facto capital, Raqqa, Syria.
-It also has regional offices in other cities and provinces under the group's control.